syncfusion-content/angular-docs/angular-2/GettingStarted/getting-started-webpack.md

 </tr>
 <tr>
 <td>webpack.common.js</td>
 <td>It is known as the common configuration file for development, production and test environments.
-The configuration imports dependencies with 'require' statements and exports several objects as properties of a 'module.exports' object.<ul><li>entries - We can supply webpack with one or more entry files and let it find and incorporate the dependencies that radiate from those entries.</li> <li>resolve -The application will import lot of java script and typescript files.
-But most <b>import</b> statements don't mention the extension at all.
+The configuration imports dependencies with `require` statements and exports several objects as properties of a `module.exports` object.<ul><li>entries - We can supply webpack with one or more entry files and let it find and incorporate the dependencies that radiate from those entries.</li> <li>resolve -The application will import lot of java script and typescript files.
+But most `import` statements don't mention the extension at all.
 So, we should tell the Webpack to resolve extension-less file requests by looking for matching files with ts or js extension.</li> <li>plugins - It creates instances of the plugins. i.e. Webpack has a build pipeline with well-defined phases.
-Tap into that pipeline with plugins such as the <b>uglify</b> minification plugin.</li></ul></td>
+Tap into that pipeline with plugins such as the `uglify` minification plugin.</li></ul></td>
 </tr>
 <tr>
 <td>webpack.prod.js</td>